Changissnz/nu_merchant_principal/README.md

 coverage of the quality over the potential messiness in quantitative demonstration, boolean labels are preferred over their infinitely-sized counterparts, the spectrum.
-A step further from the labeling of the complex numerical system's elements, two more categories are used, that is the boolean of the truth's effects onto the self and that from the other.
+A step further from the labeling akin to that of the complex numerical system, two more categories are used, that is the boolean of the truth's effects onto the self and that from the other.
 So there are 16 possibilities, $2^4$, for four boolean categories.